-In other words, "cardinality" should be the quotient V/\cong .
-For an equivalence relation on a set, we can construct the quotient as the set of equivalence classes; but the \cong -equivalence classes will generally be proper classes.
+In other words, "cardinality" should be the quotient $V/\cong$ .
+For an equivalence relation on a set, we can construct the quotient as the set of equivalence classes; but the $\cong$ -equivalence classes will generally be proper classes.
 This means that "cardinality", like "class", is an informal meta-notion that does not exist in the universe.
 So we cannot have sets of cardinals, functions on cardinals, etc.

-These issues cannot be avoided in the basic set theory ZF^- , but with a little more, we can:
+These issues cannot be avoided in the basic set theory ZF-, but with a little more, we can:

-Definition 5.4 (assuming Foundation).
-The cardinality |A| of a set A is defined using Scott's trick 3.185, i.e., as the set of all sets equinumerous with A with minimal rank among all such sets.
-Thus, a cardinal κ is a maximal nonempty set of equinumerous sets of equal rank.
+5.4.
+Definition (assuming Foundation).
+The cardinality |A| of a set A is defined using Scott's trick 3.186, i.e., as the set of all sets equinumerous with A with minimal rank among all such sets.